Logius-standaarden/API-Design-Rules/sections/designRules.md

 The REST architectural style is centered around the concept of a [=resource=].
 A resource is an abstraction of a conceptual entity, identified by a globally unique [=URI=].
 It may correspond to anything from a physical object (e.g. a building or a person) to an abstract concept (e.g. a permit, an event or today's weather).
 Although a resource is not tied to any specific exchange format, its current state can be transferred to clients through one or more representations, such as JSON or XML.

 <span id="api-05"></span>

 <div class="rule" id="/core/naming-resources" data-type="functional">
    <p class="rulelab">Use nouns to name resources</p>
    <dl>
    <dt>Statement</dt>
    <dd>
-   Resources are referred to using nouns (instead of verbs) that represent entities meaningful to the API consumer.
+   Resources MUST be referred to using nouns (instead of verbs) that represent entities meaningful to the API consumer.
    <aside class="example">
       A few correct examples of nouns as part of a URI:
       <ul>